 As previously stated, Google uses breadcrumbs to classify information obtained from a website in search results.
 A well-designed breadcrumb trail on a page displays the site structure, allowing users to comprehend and effectively explore your website.

-For more consistency, Permalink Manager allows you to filter them and make them fit your new custom permalinks structure.
+If the breadcrumb support is enabled, Permalink Manager allows you to filter them and make them fit your new custom permalinks structure.
 This might happen if you have changed the permalinks to include or exclude your parents' URL slugs.
-Please keep in mind that the breadcrumbs are not modified by default.
-If you want them to be changed automatically, activate "Breadcrumbs support" in the plugin's options.

 To explain how this feature works in detail, here's a comparison of the breadcrumbs output before and after the custom permalinks are modified.